firstred/postnl-api-php/docs/logging.rst

 .. note::

-     This example used the Wappr logger.
+     This example used the Monolog logger.
 You can use any logger you like, as long as it implements the PSR-3 standard.
-     To log all responses the level needs to be set at ``DEBUG``.
+     To log all responses the level needs to be set at ``Debug``.
-     For error responses you can set the debug level to ``ERROR``.
+     For error responses you can set the debug level to ``Error``.